Find the best autism diet specifically for your child, used as an effective treatment for autism, including the anti-candida diet.

 • Simple Carbohydrates – ex.
 Processed sugars, white bread, white pasta and rice.

-One of the most important things to eliminate from a child’s diet when showing anger and irritability is red dye 40.
+One of the most important things to eliminate from a child’s diet when showing anger and irritability is artificial dyes such as red dye 40.
 Along with other artificial colors some parents have reported this particular ingredient to be correlated with, aggressive behavior and hyperactivity.

-This particular ingredient can be found in a lot of food products including children’s vitamins, chocolate cake, pop, cheese puffs, cereal, and Doritos.
-We use special vitamins made by Standard Process that do not contain any artificial ingredients.
+Red Dye 40 can be found in a lot of food products including children’s vitamins, chocolate cake, pop, cheese puffs, cereal, and Doritos.
+We use special vitamins made by Nature's Plus (grape flavor is best!) that do not contain any artificial ingredients and are made from whole foods.
 Personally, speaking they taste really good too!

 Foods to Increase: